ryankask/prlint/README.rst

 Not just ``HEAD``
 -----------------

-The majority of testing services test the ``HEAD`` commit of a Pull Request.
+The majority of testing services test just the ``HEAD`` commit of a Pull Request.
 This is fine when a team only care about the final patch about to be applied or where every successful Pull Request is squashed to a single commit.
 However, some teams maintain git history and there are some conditions where the team may care about each commit in a Pull Request.

 Fixup commits
 -------------